dunjut/confv/README.md

 ```

 Here we provide two instances' config values, one is `database-0` and the other is
 `database-1`.
+These values can be referenced in configuration template with a
+'.values' prefix.
 You should have noticed that their config values are different.

 **Note:** config values MUST be in yaml format, otherwise confv won't know how to map
 these values to corresponding variables.